-COPYRIGHT © 2012 by the Society of Nuclear Medicine and Molecular Imaging, Inc.
+COPYRIGHT © 2012 by the Society of Nuclear Medicine, Inc.

-and transition concepts.
+each program type in order to introduce the 4-y curricula and transition concepts.
 They were also to provide individual assessments and assistance for programs in developing a 4-y transition, such as the selection of online schools as possible articulation partners.
 The overall plan was to investigate potential transition blueprints by inviting schools to participate in developing structured models, with the final goal of sharing curricula with schools to help them design their programs and integrate them into the models.